What Is The Best Insulation For The External Walls?

 foam board insulation

 Insulating a home is like armoring it against the elements.
 With the push for energy-efficient living, homeowners must decide on the best exterior wall insulation.
 This choice affects comfort, energy savings, environmental impact, and home value.
-Fiberglass and foam board are popular options, but are they the best?
+Fiberglass and foam board are popular options, but what is the best insulation for exterior walls?

 fiberglass insulation